jafingerhut/jafingerhut.github.com/transcripts/2011-rich-hickey-simple-made-easy.md

 [Audience laughter]

-But, you know, I think this is your responsibility, right, to fix these two things, as a user, as a potential user.
+But I think this is your responsibility to fix these two things, as a user, as a potential user.
 You have got to do this.
 But we could dig deeper.
 Let us look at the third thing.
 Did you actually give me something that was simple?
 Is a language built all out of parens simple?
-In the case I am saying, right, is it free of interleaving and braiding?
-And the answer is no.  Right?
+In the case I am saying, is it free of interleaving and braiding?
+And the answer is no.

 Common LISP and Scheme are not simple in this sense, in their use of parens, because the use of parentheses in those languages is overloaded.
 Parens wrap calls.
 They wrap grouping.
 They wrap data structures.
-And that overloading is a form of complexity by the definition, you know, I gave you.
-Right?
+And that overloading is a form of complexity by the definition I gave you.

 And so, if you actually bothered to get your editor set up and learn that the parenthesis goes on the other side of the verb, this was still a valid complaint.
 Now, of course, everybody was saying easy, and it is hard, it is complex, and they were using these words really weakly.
-Right?
 But it was hard for a couple reasons you could solve, and it was not simple for a reason that was the fault of the language designer, which was that there was overloading there.
 And we can fix that.
-Right?
 We can just add another data structure.

 It does not make LISP not LISP to have more data structures.
-Right? it is still a language defined in terms of its own data structures.
+It is still a language defined in terms of its own data structures.
 But having more data structures in play means that we can get rid of this overloading in this case, which then makes it your fault again, because now the simplicity is back in the construct, and it is just a familiarity thing, which you can solve for yourself.